saoirse-defi/CI-MS4-Farm2Table/README.md

 ##### Bag App

 The bag application hosts the shopping cart, allowing the user to gather products before proceeding to the checkout.
-The size & quantity of the each item within the bag can be updated.
+The size & quantity of each item within the bag can be updated.

 ##### Checkout App

 In the checkout, the user submits their shipping details and card information.
-Here is where the order is processed and Stripe payment is established.
+Here is where the order is processed and where the Stripe payment is established.

 ##### Media App